"Good news, everyone! I've taught the toaster to feel love!"

 - Also from Bender, "As a robot, I have no human emotions, and that makes me feel sad."

 - In Samurai Jack, X9, one of the X model robots built by mad scientists for Aku, is given an experimental emotion chip by one of the scientists ("He was... funny that way").
-It's the reason he was the most effective of the X models, and the only one still alive: None of the others cared about their lives, so none of the others survived.
+It's the reason he was the most effective of the X models, and the only one still alive: None of the others had the capacity to care about living, so they had no sense of self-preservation.
 His emotions prove his downfall, when his love for his dog Lulu forces him to go after Jack.

 - The 1990s cartoon The Bots Master had an evil, monolithic computer corporation trying to use brute force processing upgrades to create sentient AI's for its own sinister purposes, and failing every step of the way.
 Its robots reacted much as a robot built today would: they only had a limited ability to recognize and react to situations, and clearly no actual personality.
 The hero, meanwhile, had already solved the problem by installing a specific DNA pattern into each personality chip, then having the computer run a simulation of the brain that'd result from that DNA strand, and then having that simulated brain control the robot.
 The result was a group of robots with individual personalities that acted as the show's supporting cast.